mantidproject/mantid/docs/source/algorithms/DirectILLCollectData-v1.rst

 Some basic reduction steps are done to the input data.

 #.
-Adjust the TOF axis so that the elastic time-of-flight corresponds to the L1+L2 distances (:ref:`CorrectTOFAxis <algm-CorrectTOFAxis>`).
+Adjust the TOF axis so that the elastic time-of-flight corresponds to the L1+L2 distances.
 #.
-Separate monitor and detector spectra to different workspaces (:ref:`ExtractMonitors <algm-ExtractMonitors>`).
+Separate monitor and detector spectra to different workspaces.
 #.
-Optionally normalise the detector specta to monitor counts or acquisition time (:ref:`NormaliseToMonitor <algm-NormaliseToMonitor>`).
+Optionally normalise the detector specta to monitor counts or acquisition time.
 #.
-Subtract time-independent background from the detector spectra (:ref:`CalculateFlatBackground <algm-CalculateFlatBackground>`).
+Subtract time-independent background from the detector spectra.
 #.
-Optionally find the elastic peak positions for later use (:ref:`FindEPP <algm-FindEPP>`).
+Optionally find the elastic peak positions for later use.
 #.
-Optionally calibrate the incident energy (IN4 and IN6 spectrometers only, :ref:`GetEiMonDet <algm-GetEiMonDet>`).
+Optionally calibrate the incident energy.

 More detailed description of some of these steps is given below.